 During the weeks in which you have lab activities, links to the activities will be posted within the weekly overview.
 You can also get to the lab activities by clicking on the Assignments link on the left side of the course page.
 The lab activities will include several questions that will require short answers, and you should always save your work as a Word or PDF file and then submit it through the appropriate link within the weekly module (or by going back to the Assignments section).
-Most lab activities will be due on Fridays by 11:59 p.m., with the exception of Lab Activity #8 which is due on a Wednesday.
+Almost all lab activities this semester will be due on Fridays by 11:59 p.m., with the exception of Lab Activity #8 which is due on a Wednesday.
 We strongly encourage you to start the activities early so you have ample time to reach out to us if you need help.
 We also hope you will post questions about the activities in the appropriate CarmenCanvas discussion forums if you need help.
-Separate forums will be set up each week for questions related to the content for the week.

 Each lab activity will be graded based on effort and correctness.
 If you make a clear effort to answer all lab activity questions, regardless of your answers, you will get 50% (or 5 points) on the assignment.
 The remaining 50% (or 5 points) of your grade will be based on a selection of problems that we will grade based on correctness.
 It is therefore very important that you answer all questions on each activity and ask for help if you need it!
 The teaching assistants will grade your lab activities, and you can generally expect feedback within 7 days.
-Prior to sharing individual feedback with you, we will post an answer key for the lab activity on CarmenCanvas within a day of the deadline in our Syllabus & Other Stuff section so you can get immediate feedback.
+We will also post a detailed answer key for each lab activity a few days after the assignment deadline, and you are strongly encouraged to check all of your work against that key and use the key to study for upcoming exams.
+Answer keys will be posted in our Syllabus & Other Stuff section no later than 12 p.m. on the Tuesday after the lab activity deadline (with the exception of the key for Lab Activity #8; this key will be posted the day after the lab activity deadline so that you can use it to study for the Midterm Exam).

-Please keep in mind that if you do not get full credit for a lab activity, we will attempt to share information with you about why you lost credit.
+Please keep in mind that if you do not get full credit for a lab activity, we will attempt to share information with you about which problem(s) you missed.
 You can view that information by going back to the Assignments section and clicking on the link of the assignment name.
 We'll either make marks in your assignment document to indicate where you lost credit, or we will leave an assignment comment for you to read with that information.
-It is up to you to look carefully through any feedback we share with you and ask questions if you have concerns about problems you missed.
+It is up to you to look carefully through any feedback we share with you, to compare your work against the lab activity answer key, and to ask questions if you have concerns about problems you missed.
 Further, if you get full credit on a lab activity, this means that you completed the activity and did well on the questions we selected to grade.
 You might have missed other, non-graded questions.
-For this reason, it's extremely important to look through the lab answer keys since questions on homework assignments and exams might be based on non-graded lab activity questions.
+For this reason, it's always extremely important to look through the lab answer keys since questions on exams might be based on non-graded lab activity questions.